-The primary mission of the Laboratory's Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) groundwater program is to operate and maintain groundwater treatment systems and prevent additional groundwater contamination from migrating off site.
-During 2011, BNL continued to make significant progress in restoring groundwater quality with the removal of approximately 156 pounds of VOCs and approximately 2.9 mCi of strontium-90 (Sr-90).
-With the treatment of approximately 1.5 billion gallons of groundwater to date, 6,709 pounds of VOCs have been removed from the aquifer, and noticeable improvements in groundwater quality are evident in several monitored areas.
-Also to date, two of the treatment systems have removed approximately 26 mCi of Sr-90.
+During 2012, BNL continued to make significant progress in restoring groundwater quality.
+Approximately 239 pounds of VOCs and 1.9 mCi of Sr-90 were removed from the groundwater, and 1.5 billion gallons of treated groundwater were returned to the aquifer.
+To date, 6,948 pounds of VOCs have been removed from the aquifer, and noticeable improvements in groundwater quality are evident in several monitored areas.
+Also to date, two of the treatment systems have removed approximately 27 mCi of Sr-90 from the groundwater.
+Highlights of the groundwater monitoring program for 2012 include: